API Reference

 Arguments

-• n_mcmc: Number of MCMC structure steps for model refinement after adding nowcast data (default: 0).
+• n_mcmc: Number of MCMC structure steps after adding each nowcast (default: 0).
 If > 0, n_hmc must also be > 0.

-• ess_threshold: Effective Sample Size threshold for particle resampling, as a fraction of total particles (default: 0.0, meaning don't resample).
+• ess_threshold: Effective sample size threshold for particle resampling, as a fraction of total particles (default: 0.0).

 Returns